andrewferrier/vim-fileselector/README.md

 Currently it uses three sources:

-1. The MRU (most recently used) from the [ctrlp](https://github.com/kien/ctrlp.vim) plugin.
-You need to have that installed, but you don't have to actively use it.
+1. The MRU (most recently used) files you've used in vim. `vim-fileselector` keeps track of that itself, so you don't need another plugin or list.

 1. `git ls-files` (only works if you are currently inside a git repo).